 How action_risk connects to autonomy

 Every skill declares anaction_risk level in its manifest.
-This field establishes the minimum autonomy score at which that skill can be invoked without explicit confirmation.
+This field establishes the minimum autonomy score at which that skill can be invoked.

 | action_risk value | Minimum score | Skill examples |